Tag Archives: World Series

 I was tempted to call this Sports Thoughts, which would have been a great title, but which also would have implied a connection to the previous four posts.
 And there isn’t one.
 At all.

 Instead, this one ties back to a post from last June: Digital & Analog Sports (which, obviously, you should go read now).
-That one mainly explored how sports can be grouped in terms of continuous (“analog”) versus interrupted (“digital”) play.
+That one explored how sports can be grouped in terms of continuous (“analog”) versus interrupted (“digital”) play.
 It also touched on how sports can be viewed in terms of their MacGuffin (often some type of ball, but sometimes a puck or “birdie” or some other object), and it considered their field of play (location, size, configuration).

 This time I’ll explore sports in terms of opponents and teams.